 Appealing a Denied Social Security Disability Claim

 Our legal team will help you achieve the best possible outcome in your case.
-However, the SSA initially denies a large portion of Social Security disability claims.
+However, the SSA initially denies a large portion of Social Security Disability claims.
+Don’t panic if this happened to you.
 If you received a denial, we can help.

 Requesting An Administrative Hearing

 If you receive a denial of your RfR, we can request an administrative hearing, where a judge can grant approval of SSA Disability claims.
 If the judge denies your claim at the hearing, we can appeal his or her decision to an entity known as the Appeals Council.

 If the Appeals Council fails to overturn the administrative law judge’s ruling, we have one final option, which involves appealing to the Federal Court.
 At the Law Offices of Anidjar & Levine, we are willing to go that far for you to receive recognition and benefits for your condition.

 Nonetheless, it may not come to that.
 After all, as you can see, we have multiple options for getting your SSA Disability claim approved, even after a denial.
 Don’t give up, just get help.